- Any fresh bleeding from the throat: see Post-tonsillectomy bleed

 Patients who are in pain after a tonsillectomy do not typically have swinging high pyrexia, profuse vomiting, true photophobia or other worrying signs.

-Mild trismus can be normal, especially if there is severe pain.
+Referred otalgia and mild trismus are normal, especially if there is severe pain.

 Immediate and ovenight management

 Treatment is symptomatic and supportive.
 Control pain and nausea and rehydrate the patient orally if possible - if not possible then obtain intravenous access.
-Blood tests eg FBC are at the practitioner's discretion.
+Blood tests are usually unnecessary.

-- Topical sprays like benzydamine (Difflam) that the patient administers themselves
+- Topical benzydamine (Difflam) that the patient administers themselves

 - Plenty of fluid orally or intravenously